canidlogic/dog/doc/Database.md

     CREATE TABLE catalog(
       cid   INTEGER PRIMARY KEY,
       cnum  INTEGER UNIQUE NOT NULL,
+      cetag TEXT,
       ctext TEXT
     );

     CREATE UNIQUE INDEX catalog_inum ON catalog(cnum);

 The `cid` is the SQLite `rowid` alias.
 The `cnum` is the catalog page number, where 1 is the first catalog page.  `ctext` is the fully generated text of the catalog page.
 No Dog URL or template processing is needed here, so this generated page content can be echoed as-is.

+The `cetag` is the ETag for this generated page, which should be a SHA-1 digest in base-16 of the `ctext` content or NULL if `ctext` is NULL.
+This tag is used for cache control.
+See `Access.md` for further information.

 If `ctext` is NULL, it means that the catalog page exists, but there was an error generating it.
 HTTP status 500 "Internal Server Error" can be returned to clients that request a catalog page with a NULL `ctext` field.